Capacity Theorems for Distributed Index Coding: Outer Bounds on the Capacity Region

-The performance and computational complexity of the grouping PM outer bound in Theorem~\ref{thm:pm:group} depends pivotally on the specific server grouping $\Pcal$.
-To fully compute $(\Rv, \Cv)$ satisfying Axioms \eqref{eq:group:rate}--\eqref{eq:axiom6} for a given $\Pcal$, one should use FME to remove all intermediate variables $f(G,K)$, $G\subseteq [m]$, $K\subseteq [n]$.
+{The tightness and computational complexity of the grouping PM outer bound in Theorem~\ref{thm:pm:group} depends pivotally on the specific server grouping $\Pcal$.
+For a fixed problem size $n$, the number of variables in the theorem is exponential in $m$, the size of $\Pcal$.
+To fully compute $(\Rv, \Cv)$ satisfying \eqref{eq:group:rate}--\eqref{eq:axiom6} for a given $\Pcal$, one should use FME to remove all the $2^{m+n}$ intermediate variables $f(G,K)$, $G\subseteq [m]$, $K\subseteq [n]$.
 In general, this operation is prohibitively complex even for small $m$ and $n$.
-For a given $\Cv$, however, it is typically tractable to establish an upper bound on the (weighted) sum-capacity using LP subject to \eqref{eq:group:rate} and Axioms~\eqref{eq:axiom1}--\eqref{eq:axiom6}.
-We now specialize the outer bound using a number of practically significant server groupings.
+For a given $\Cv$, however, it is typically tractable to establish an upper bound on the (weighted) sum-capacity using LP subject to \eqref{eq:group:rate}--\eqref{eq:axiom6}.
+In the next few subsections, we specialize the outer bound using a number of explicit constructions for server grouping.
+In general, the optimal tightness-complexity tradeoff in choosing a server grouping remains open.}